paulllee/lamp-setup/README.md

 a lamp environment setup script on Ubuntu WSL1 for Lyquix

-all versions of Ubuntu that are available on the **Microsoft Store** are compatible: 18.04, 20.04, and 22.04
+(as of *September 2nd, 2022*) all versions of Ubuntu that are available on the **Microsoft Store** are compatible: 18.04, 20.04, and 22.04

 # Important Information